fracalo/svg-contour/README.md

 ```

 The second parameter to the function can either be a number or a configuration object,
-in case the config form is used the offset must specified in the object.
+in case the config form is used the offset must be specified in the object.

 The options available for the configuration are:
  - `offset: Number` *required*